graeme-lockley/goeventstore/docs/design.md

 ### Command Side
 - Publishes events to configured adapter
 - Broadcasts to projections and callbacks
+- The callbacks are called against transient subscribers.
+Each subscribers register an interesting in one or more topics.
+This registration is done via the `POST /topics/{topic}/subscribe` endpoint with the subscriber providing a callback function - POST.
+When an event is published to a topic, the eventstore will broadcast the event to all transient subscribers that are interested in the topic.
+This will use native Go channels to deliver the event to the subscriber.
+The subscriber register is held in memory and is keyed by the subscriber.
+This is managed in EventStore.

 ### Query Side
 - Powered by projections (event handlers)